Los Angeles Bankruptcy Attorney and Bankruptcy protection from Bank Levy.

-Many Los Angeles Bankruptcy clients call our office and inquire how they can stop a bank levy.
+Many Los Angeles Bankruptcy clients call our office and inquire about stopping pending bank levy.
 Once a bankruptcy case has been filed, an automatic stay goes into effect.
 The automatic stay is a provision in Federal bankruptcy law that protects Debtors from creditor collection attempts like bank levies.

-During the consultation, we will advise you what documents are required at the initial meeting.
-Some of the documents are required are last six months of pay stubs, last 2 years of tax returns, and any lawsuits you may have.
-Moreover, you banking institution may have also given certain bank levy documents.
+During the consultation, we will advise you what documents you need.
+Some of the documents that are required are last six months of pay stubs, last 2 years of tax returns, and any lawsuits you may have.

 Many Bankruptcy clients receive a bank levy notice, however they ignore the notice.
 Taking quick and swift action by contacting a reputable bankruptcy lawyer who serves the Encino, Van Nuys, and Greater Los Angeles area to assist you.